lightning-signer/validating-lightning-signer/README.md

 [VLS Project Overview](https://gitlab.com/lightning-signer/docs/-/blob/master/README.md)
 for more information.
 Our [web site](https://vls.tech/).

+# Limitations

+The following remain to be implemented:

+* `vlsd2 --recover-close` can only handle a simple force-close by us.
+It cannot sweep a force-close or a breach by the peer.
+It also cannot sweep HTLC outputs.
+* there is no facility to recover from loss of signer state.
+* on-chain tracking is not fully implemented, so a malicious node can steal funds by failing to remedy a breach (for example)

 # Starting the gRPC server

 The gRPC server is a reference implementation of a signer which listens for requests from the node and from the admin CLI over gRPC.